 When we start the simulation certain vertices are given a growth intensity of one, whilst the remaining vertices have a growth intensity of zero.
 As the simulation progresses the growth intensity will gradually spread to neighboring vertices, similar to how heat spreads through a piece of metal.

 To make the mesh grow outwards outside edges of the mesh will be randomly assigned a growth intensity of one during the course of the simulation.
-If we do this assignment in a scattered manner we will get frayed meshes such as above.
-On the other hand, if we apply the growth intensity on the edge more uniformly, we will get results such as in the example below.
+If we do this in a scattered manner, we will get frayed meshes such as the top image.
+On the other hand, if we apply the growth intensity on the edge more uniformly, the results are more like the second image.Differential Mesh Fractures